sneha-2x/python/README.md

 # python
-This repository contains python files that I wrote.
+This repository contains Object oriented programming of python and some important topics of pythons such as decorators,generators and etc.